zeek/zeek-docs/doc/script-reference/statements.rst

 .. zeek:keyword:: fallthrough

-    The "fallthrough" statement can be used as the last statement in a "case" block to indicate that execution should continue into the next "case" or "default" label.
+    The "fallthrough" statement can be used within a "case" block to indicate that execution should continue at the next "case" or "default" label.

     For an example, see the :zeek:keyword:`switch` statement.